Sergio Rossi: San Mauro production plant

 The San Mauro production plant was built in 2003.
 It measures a total of 55600 m2, with 12000 m2 accounting for production and warehouse space and 4000 m2 of space for offices, pattern, and prototype departments.
 San Mauro's industrial platform produces women's and men's luxury footwear.

 Organization of the store network

 The brand has a network of 83 stores worldwide as well as an online sales site.
-In April 2011, Sergio Rossi began opening several men's boutiques in collaboration with Wallpaper* in Milan, designed by architect Antonino Cardillo, Casablanca, and Tokyo.
+In April 2011, Sergio Rossi began opening several men's boutiques in collaboration with Wallpaper* in Milan, Casablanca, and Tokyo.
 Since autumn 2011, most of the boutiques have been renovated around a new concept developed in collaboration with Ilse Crawford.